-For a business that caters to Valentine’s Day shoppers, diners or spectators, the most romantic day of the year may actually be the riskiest.
-If you own a restaurant, retail establishment or destination property, check out these tips on Valentine’s Day security for your business.
+For a business that caters to Valentine’s Day shoppers, diners or spectators, the most romantic weekend of the year may actually be the riskiest.
+If you own a restaurant, retail establishment or destination property, check out these tips on Valentine’s weekend security for your business.

 LIGHTS LOW, CAMERAS ON